-Simple-V Architectural Resources
+Simple-V Architectural Resources </>

 - No new Interrupt types are required.
 No modifications to existing Power ISA opcodes are required.
 No new Register Files are required (all because Simple-V is a category of Zero-Overhead Looping on Scalar instructions) - GPR FPR and CR Field Register extend to 128.
-A future version may extend to 256 or beyond4 or also extend VSX5 - 24-bits are needed within the main SVP64 Prefix (equivalent to a 2-bit XO) - Another 24-bit (a second 2-bit XO) is needed for a planned future encoding, currently named "SVP64-Single" 6 - A third 24-bits (third 2-bit XO) is strongly recommended to be RESERVED such that future unforeseen capability is needed (although this may be alternatively achieved with a mandatory PCR or MSR bit) - To hold all Vector Context, four SPRs are needed.
+A future version may extend to 256 or beyond4 or also extend VSX5 - 24-bits are needed within the main SVP64 Prefix (equivalent to a 2-bit XO) - Another 24-bit (a second 2-bit XO) is needed for a planned future encoding, currently named "SVP64-Single" - A third 24-bits (third 2-bit XO) is strongly recommended to be RESERVED such that future unforeseen capability is needed (although this may be alternatively achieved with a mandatory PCR or MSR bit) - To hold all Vector Context, four SPRs are needed.
 (Some 32/32-to-64 aliases are advantageous but not critical). - Five 6-bit XO (A-Form) "Management" instructions are needed.
-These are Scalar 32-bit instructions and may be 64-bit-extended in future (safely within the SVP64 space: no need for an EXT001 encoding).
+These are Scalar 32-bit instructions and may be 64-bit-extended in future as EXT1xx Encodings.